PiwikPRO/PPMS-PublicDocs/glossary.rst

         Unique :term:`user` ID (e.g. :term:`analytics ID`, :term:`user ID`, :term:`device ID` or email).

     Visit
         Period of continuous :term:`user` activity on :term:`application`.
-It ends in following situations:
+It ends in thr following situations:

             - after a period of inactivity (option set to 30 minutes by default)
             - at midnight (option enabled by default)
             - on campaign change (option enabled by default)
-            - when HTTP referer points to different website (option disabled by default)
+            - when HTTP referrer points to different website (option disabled by default)

     Audience
         Named set of :term:`attribute` conditions used to define a group of :term:`users<user>` matching them.